GabrieleNocchi/gradient_forests/README.md

 # GradientForests
-Scripts to prepare input for GF using WGS, Pool or Capture Data Script to run GF in R
+Scripts to prepare input for GF using WGS, Pool or Capture Data.
+Script to run GF in R